 Alfred was also in partnership with fellow ironmonger, Alfred Barnes, born 1840, in Saxmundham, Suffolk, of Cumberland Street, Woodbridge, Suffolk.
 In October 1882, the partnership was dissolved by mutual consent.
 The iron furnishing and manufacturing business at Church Street, Woodbridge was carried on by Alfred Barnes in his own account, and employed 10 men and boys.

 In 1877, Alfred had built a new family home at ‘Hill Crest’ Paget Road, Ipswich.
 Alfred served on the Ipswich Town Council since 1871, becoming serving as Mayor of Ipswich in 1880 – 1881.
 During his year as mayor Alfred laid the foundation stone for the Corn Exchange, and in July 1881, opened the new High Street Museum, Library and Science and Art School buildings.
 He worshipped at St. Lawrence Church, and in his later years worshipped at All Saint’s Church, fulfilling the duties of churchwarden.
 Alfred Wrinch died in July 1903, at ‘Hill Crest’ Paget Road.
 He was laid to rest at Section L, Ipswich Old Cemetery.

-The attack commenced on 9th August, with further attacks on the 10th, 15th ,16th and 18th using heavy artillery fire on the Bulgarian held positions The British 7th Battalion of the Oxfordshire & Buckinghamshire Light Infantry and 11th Battalion Worcestershire Regiment took Horseshoe Hill at 2.30 a.m.
+The attack commenced on 9th August, with further attacks on the 10th, 15th,16th and 18th using heavy artillery fire on the Bulgarian-held positions The British 7th Battalion of the Oxfordshire & Buckinghamshire Light Infantry and 11th Battalion Worcestershire Regiment took Horseshoe Hill at 2.30 a.m.
 (August 18th), with fire support from the 115th Brigade artillery of the 26th Division.
-The Battle was at great cost to the allied forces.
+The Battle was at a great cost to the Allied forces.